 Meals

-Children under six dine for free and seven to 11-year-olds get 50 per cent off food and drink at the hotel.
+Children under five dine for free and six to 11-year-olds get 50 per cent off food and drink at the hotel.
 All rooms have an in-villa menu for infants, featuring dishes created without salt, sugar, spice or additives.
 Example dishes include: boiled vegetables with cream-cheese sauce; cream of organic vegetable purée, and banana mash.
 Children are welcome in the main restaurant at all times; there’s even a kiddies menu.

 Babysitting